vboyev-MSFT/defender-docs/defender-xdr/mto-tenantgroups.md

 5. If you experience a partial success or failure, select the value in the **Last Sync Results** column to investigate the cause.

-Sync results display the number of synced tenants and synced content.
-The number of synced tenants shows the number of tenants where all the custom detection rules applied successfully.
-For example, if you have 3 tenants in a tenant group and all 3 tenants have the same custom detection rules applied successfully, the number of synced tenants is 3.
-If only 2 out of 3 tenants have the custom detection rules applied successfully, the number of synced tenants is 2.
-The number of synced content shows the number of custom detection rules that are synced across all target tenants.
+Sync results show the number of synced tenants and content.
+Synced tenants indicate how many tenants had custom detection rules applied successfully.
+For example, if all rules are applied in 3 out of 3 tenants, the count is 3; if only 2 tenants succeed, the count is 2.
+Synced content represents the total custom detection rules synced across all target tenants.

 ## Edit tenant groups